Marriott Summary Table

 Branded and Partnered Credit Cards

-With Chase’s co-branded Marriott cards, you can earn Marriott Rewards points directly.
+With Chase’s co-branded Marriott cards and American Express’s Starwood Preferred Guest cards, you can earn Marriott Rewards points directly.

 Hot Tip: Check out the benefits and perks of the Marriott Rewards Credit Cards!